jamiestevenson/weblog/src/assets/posts/2021-08-14_posts-are-markdown-files.md

 - Date and title of post are the file name.
 - Files are markdown (`.md`) format.
-- Removed `id` as date + post seem like they are unique enough.
+- Removed `id` is now just date + post seem like they are unique enough.
 - Updated `post.service` to read from file directory rather than one big TypeScript structure.

-This has highlighted an issue with the modularity between the root and blog feature modules - there is a circular dependency warning in the PostService which may be related to the root module having direct references to the blog components rather than delegating to a module specific router (?).
-Will resolve this then see what else could be causing the issue.
+This has highlighted an issue with the modularity between the root and blog feature modules - there was a circular dependency warning in the PostService which has now been resolved.

+After some iterations, have addeed a fetchable index file that is generated on project build that lists all fetchable post files.
+This is a compromise as posts are now separate files that are Http-fetched.

+Also had to update syntax for markdown renderer.